 - Add onion and cook, stirring until softened and beginning to turn translucent.
 Add flour and stir for 1 minute.
 Stir in the milk.

-- Add the potatoes, corn, cauliflower, thyme, salt and cayenne and let come to a boil.
+- Add the potatoes, corn, cauliflower, thyme, salt, cayenne and pepper and let come to a boil.
 Stir occasionally.
 Reduce heat to medium-low and simmer for about 15 minutes, or until the potatoes are tender when pierced with a fork.

 - Stir in the bacon pieces.
 Add more salt to taste if desired.
 Ladle into bowls and enjoy.